Phreatia macra Schltr. 1913 Specimen at and The The Swiss Orchid Foundation at the Jany Renz Herbaria

 Flower Size .05" [1.25 mm]

-Found in New Guinea in montane forests and subalpine shrubberies at elevations of 700 to 3385 meters as a small sized, cold growing epiphyte with an erect stem densely envelopd by roots and above leaf bases carrying densely conferted, suberect, coriaceous, glabrous, linear-spathulate, unequally and obliquely bilobed apically, grooved above, prominent midrib beneath, subrevolute margined leaves that blooms in the late winter and early spring on a glabrous, erect, 3.4 to 6" [8.5 to 15 cm] long, 22 to 28 flowered inflorescence with the peduncle enveloped completely by tubular, glabrous, narrowly ovate bracts and with glabrous, narrowly ovate, boat-shaped, acute to acuminate floral bracts
+Found in New Guinea in montane forests and subalpine shrubberies at elevations of 700 to 3385 meters as a small sized, warm to cold growing epiphyte with an erect stem densely envelopd by roots and above leaf bases carrying densely conferted, suberect, coriaceous, glabrous, linear-spathulate, unequally and obliquely bilobed apically, grooved above, prominent midrib beneath, subrevolute margined leaves that blooms in the late winter and early spring on a glabrous, erect, 3.4 to 6" [8.5 to 15 cm] long, 22 to 28 flowered inflorescence with the peduncle enveloped completely by tubular, glabrous, narrowly ovate bracts and with glabrous, narrowly ovate, boat-shaped, acute to acuminate floral bracts.

 Synonyms